webgears/dependency-scan/README.md

 # Dependency Scan

-This project runs `yarn audit`, `yarn outdated`, `composer outdated` and `php security-checker.phar` and uploads the KPIs to a Google Spreadsheet.
+This project runs `yarn audit`, `yarn outdated`, `composer outdated` and `symfony security:check` and uploads the KPIs to a Google Spreadsheet.

 ## KPIs